What does the interview process look like at Sarah D. Culbertson Memorial Hospital?

 Once the application deadline has been reached, Human Resources will review all submitted applications to determine if the applicant is qualified for the position.
 The applications are then forwarded on to the respective departments to choose the three or four applications they wish to bring in for an interview.

 What can you expect during your interview?

-During your interview we will will ask you questions about your past job history, your knowledge of the current position you are applying for, answer any questions you might have about salary, benefits or conditions of employment.
-During this process we will utilize "Behavioral Interviewing" as a tool in making our hiring decisions.
+During your interview we will ask you questions about your past job history, your knowledge of the current position you are applying for, answer any questions you might have about salary, benefits or conditions of employment.
+During this process, we will utilize "Behavioral Interviewing" as a tool in making our hiring decisions.

 What is Behavioral Interviewing?

 The behavioral interviewing process will help us determine the skills that are critical for successful performance in a job and asking the applicant questions about past experiences in which they have had to demonstrate those skills.
 Research demonstrates one of the best predictors of future performance is past performance.